warmachine028/memories/rules/ENV_VARIABLES.md

 # ENVIRONMENT VARIABLES

 -   This file contains setup rules for the environment variables of this Project.
--   All the environemnt variable are stored in `.env.local` file, which is not tracked by Git, **you need to manually create this file**.
+-   All the environment variable are stored in `.env.local` file, which is not tracked by Git, **you need to manually create this file**.
 -   The keys of those variables are stored in `.env.example` file, for referencing purpose.
 -   For working with the environment variables, you have to create your own by following the given steps.
 -   ⚠️ Never keep any environment variables inside `.env.example` since it's tracked by Git and the history stays forever in VCS, instead always use `env.local`.